 18 November 2021

 Tailings storage facilities, or tailings dams, are dams built to hold waste from mining operations.
 As discussed in our previous post, tailings dams are not risk-free.
-There are major concerns about the safety and legacy of tailings dams following the devastating failure of a tailings dam in Brazil.
+There are major concerns about the safety and legacy of tailings dams following the devastating failure of a tailings dam in Brazil and the recent tailings dam failure in South Africa.
 It has become crucial to prevent these failings and improve the overall safety of tailings dams.
 In other words, the focus should be on more sustainable waste management systems.

 In this post, we’ll be discussing factors that influence dam integrity, dam failure modes, and the technology that could prevent tailings dam failures.